-Strong iPhone prices, cash plans buoy Apple shares after muted revenue forecast
+Strong iPhone prices, cash plans buoy Apple shares after muted outlook

 Trip Miller, managing partner at Gullane Capital Partners and an Apple investor, said the move to a level balance sheet was good news.
 “Let’s face it, this cash has been doing nothing for us over the last six years,” he said.

 Apple forecast revenue of $60 billion to $62 billion and gross margins of between 38 percent and 38.5 percent for its fiscal first quarter ending in March.
 Analysts were expecting $65.7 billion in sales and a gross margin of 38.9 percent for the March quarter, according to Thomson Reuters I/B/E/S, though some had forecast sales as low as $60 billion.
-The stock had declined to its lowest point since November in recent weeks.

 Thrivent Financial analyst Peter Karazeris said the low revenue forecast had been expected by many analysts and investors following a string of “credible reports” that Apple had cut parts orders.